Re-root yourself in the European wild and activate your everyday nature awareness in the Bison Hillock

 Reconnect with nature: feel nature, back to your roots, situational awareness, solitude sessions.

 Learn in action: birding, trekking, rewilding, wild natural processes, sleep-out, observation, listening, bird language.

 Act: ethical conduct in nature, nature conservation, work with the rangers for bison rewilding project.

 The price Includes: local transport (Armenis-Tented Camp & back), local food and chef, guided activities, tented camp accommodation, conservation fees and levies

-The price does not include: flight costs, Airport Transfers, tourist taxes.
+The price does not include: Alcoholic beverages.
+Flight costs, Airport Transfers, tourist taxes.